Information on shareholder dividends.

 - into your Eurozone bank account

 - through the Global Payment Service provided by our Registrar, Computershare.
 This option lets you take your dividends in one of 127 currencies.
-Visit www.investorcentre.co.uk/faq for more information, including fees.
+Visit Computershare's FAQs for more information, including fees.

 2. Join our Dividend Reinvestment Plan (DRIP).

 This option lets you use your dividends to buy more Aviva ordinary shares, instead of taking them as cash.

 There’s no entry fee and you can leave at any time at no charge.
 If you join you will pay commission, currently at 0.75% (subject to a minimum of £2.50), and stamp duty reserve tax, currently at 0.5%, on the market value of the Aviva ordinary shares we buy for you with your dividend payments.
 You can find full details in the DRIP terms and conditions.

 If you’d like to join, do it online or by completing a form available from Computershare.
 You need to join at least 15 working days before a dividend payment date, or you’ll have to wait until your next dividend payment to get started.

 Please note: our DRIP is available to ordinary shareholders and members of the Aviva Share Account.
-Our service is for shareholders in the UK, most European countries and some countries outside Europe.
+Our service is for shareholders in the UK and some countries outside Europe.
 This service is not available to shareholders resident in the European Union.
 See clause 2.1 of our terms and conditions.